gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 We also do not need many integrations, nor our software usable in any other context than Gimlet itself.
 We are making glue between projects from the Cloud Native Landscape.
 If you are a user, you can certainly make a PR, but it is unlikely to have an ecosystem of developers around Gimlet.

 We are changing to a source-available license now, so technically you can still read the code, even file a PR to the repository.
 With a contributor agreement (CRA) in place, you can even upstream your changes.

-It is fair to ask why would anyone do that now that we are not open-source?
+It is fair to ask why would anyone contribute now when we are not open-source?
 We think that the only sustainable contributions to open-source is the scratch your own itch ones.
-And if you itch and you fix it, you want that upstreamed.
-If the project makers are decent guys, we aim to be, practitioners will not mind our license.
+And if you have an itch and you fix it, you want that upstreamed.
+If the project makers are decent enough, we aim to be, practitioners will not mind our license.

 ### Public Utility Software